- Grinders started to gain popularity as a way to break down cannabis flower in the 1960s.

 - Similar to cleaning many other things cannabis-related, using rubbing alcohol and coarse salt on your grinder should do the trick.

-A device used to break cannabis flowers into smaller pieces for joints, blunts, and bowls.
-Place the nug in between the teeth of the grinder, then twist the top and bottom of the grinder in opposite directions to break down the flower.
-Herb grinders may also include a kief catcher in the bottom chamber to gather the kief knocked off from the nug in the grinding process.
+A device used for grinding weed that breaks cannabis flowers into smaller pieces for joints, blunts, and bowls.
+Place the nug in between the teeth of the weed grinder, then twist the top and bottom of the grinder in opposite directions to break down the flower.
+Herb grinders may include a kief catcher in the bottom chamber to gather the kief knocked off from the nug in the grinding process.

 More about Grinders